GSA/fpki-guides/_includes/apple_trust_store_installation.md

 </video>
 <br>

+##### Login Keychain

-{% include alert-info.html content="These steps will redistribute COMMON to the Login Keychain.
-They can be run by administrators or non-administrators." %}
+{% include alert-info.html content="These steps will install COMMON in the Login Keychain.
+System administrators or non-administrators can use these steps." %}

 1. Browse to your downloaded and verified copy of COMMON.
 2. Double-click on the file.